michaelbilow/toml_resume/README.rst

 --------

 * Convert JSON Resume to TOML-Resume format with default flavor
-* Convert TOML Resume with multiple flavors to a single JSON Resume format Resume
+* Convert TOML Resume with multiple flavors to a single JSONResume formatted JSON
+* Validates that resumes conform to the JSONResume Spec
+* Use a simple TOML syntax for writing resumes.

 Credits
 -------